yuki24/artemis/README.md

 ## Callbacks

-Youcan use the `before_execute` callback to intercept outgoing requests and the `after_execute` callback to observe the response.
+You can use the `before_execute` callback to intercept outgoing requests and the `after_execute` callback to observe the response.
 A common operation that's done in the `before_execute` hook is assigning a token to the header:

 ```ruby